Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 Otto Beach

 Find this pretty beach right next to Yemaya's Resort Beach.
 You'll find another swing to take pictures with, along with some gorgeous golden sand.
-At this beach, you can sometimes find a man next to fish bar in a little shack that sells delicious coconuts (you can also get a $20 per person snorkeling tour through this guy if you can find him — more on snorkeling tours below though).
+At this beach, you can sometimes find a man next to the fish bar in a little shack that sells delicious coconuts and snorkeling tours.

 Go Snorkeling

 There are plenty of snorkel options that are more than affordable.
-Some people joke that you don't find snorkeling on Little Corn, it finds you.
-Most snorkel options are 2-4 hours long for about $20-$40 (so that's crazy affordable).
-You can easily see why snorkeling is so popular once you dip down below the waves: Little Corn Island boasts its own "barrier reef" with colorful fish and bunches of coral reefs under the turquoise water.
+Some people joke that you don't find snorkeling on Little Corn; it finds you.
+Most snorkel options are 2-4 hours long for about $25-$40 (so that's crazy affordable).
+You can easily see why snorkeling is so popular once you dip down below the waves.
+Little Corn Island boasts its own "barrier reef," with colorful fish and abundant coral reefs beneath the turquoise water.

 ILP volunteers who have visited have snorkeled with Tuba, who is a well-known boat driver in the area.
 He does a tour for 1500 c (just ask around to find him).
-Others have gone with Sunset Cafe, where snorkeling is $20 per person.
+Others have gone with Sunset Cafe.
 They will take you out to 2-3 different spots where volunteers have seen starfish, schools of fish, and even little sharks.
 Also, like we mentioned, you can book snorkeling at the little stall on Otto Beach.

 Do Some Yoga